Ballard School Nurse

 Protect your family from the flu!

-Our BTHC School-based health center located in Ballard HS offers flu shots to any SPS students, even if student does not have insurance.
+Our Ballard Teen Health Center a School-based health center located in Ballard HS and offers flu shots to any SPS students, as well as many other Health Services too!

 Prepare for Your Student’s Health at School